1. Avoid social interactions with questionable relatives.

 3. Get the sibling rivalry issues out of the way as quickly as you can.

 As soon as you walk in the door, march right up to the currently-ruling senior member of the family (mother, father, crazy aunt with all the money, Oprah) and demand that they immediately post a proclamation listing the preferential order of favoritism amongst your siblings.
-This may seem a bit harsh, with disappointed people crying, but at least it will dispense with those tiring “Mom always liked you better!” phrases being tossed about after someone has had too much brandy, and everyone can just relax and enjoy their pumpkin pie.
+This may seem a bit harsh, with disappointed people crying, but at least it will dispense with those tiring “Mom always liked you better!” phrases being tossed about after someone has had too much brandy.
+Now everyone can just relax and enjoy their pumpkin pie.

 4. Under no circumstances should you wander into the kitchen and volunteer to help with the cooking.